Capital services are the services derived from the stock of physical

 compared with changes in private business or private nonfarm business.

 Data on intermediate inputs are obtained from BEA based on BEA annual

 input-output tables.
 Tornqvist indexes of each of these three input

-classes are derived at the 3-digit NAICS level and then aggregated to
+classes are derived at the three-digit NAICS level and then aggregated

 transactions between establishments within the same sector.

-The five input indexes (capital services, hours, energy, materials,
+The five input indexes (capital services, labor, energy, materials,

 and purchased business services) are combined using chained superlative

 Tornqvist aggregation, applying weights that represent each component's

 share of total costs.
 Total costs are defined as the current dollar